 General Tutoring Questions

 Based on our experience, 45-60 minutes works best for high school students, while 30-45 minutes is optimal for middle school students.
+Younger students (grades 5-7) often perform better with 30-minute sessions to maintain focus and engagement.

 Building genuine rapport with students while maintaining clear expectations and consistent communication.
 Technology is just the tool, the relationship between tutor and student drives success.

 Start with their interests and gradually build comfort with the digital platform.
 Use more interactive elements, shorter activity bursts, and ensure they feel heard and valued.
+Sometimes resistance comes from previous negative experiences, so patience and understanding are key.

 Technology and Platform Questions

 At Celesta Campus, we use Skype, Google Meet, and Zoom effectively.
 The platform matters less than your comfort level with it and the tools it offers.
+Google Meet integrates well with Google Workspace, while Zoom offers excellent whiteboard features.

 Always have backup plans: alternative communication methods, offline activities, and flexible session structures.
 We recommend keeping sessions adaptable and building buffer time to handle unexpected issues.